Dorin Rotariu: Ludogorets Razgrad

-On 17 June 2021, Bulgarian club Ludogorets Razgrad announced the signing of Rotariu.
+On 17 June 2021, Bulgarian First League club Ludogorets Razgrad announced the signing of Rotariu.
+He scored his first and only goal for the team on 31 July, in a 3–0 league defeat of CSKA 1948.

 Loan to Atromitos

-On 25 January 2022, he joined Greek club Atromitos on a short-term loan.
+On 25 January 2022, Rotariu joined Greek side Atromitos on a short-term loan.
 On 4 July that year, his loan was extended until the summer of 2023.
+Rotariu scored his first goal in the Super League Greece on 4 September, in a 1–1 home draw with Panathinaikos.

+FCSB

+On 10 October 2023, Rotariu returned to Romania on a one-year contract with the option of another two years at FCSB, the cross-town rival of his former team Dinamo București.

 International career

-Rotariu was called up to the senior Romania squad to face Montenegro in September 2016.
-He earned his first cap on 8 October in a 5–0 win over Armenia, replacing Alexandru Chipciu in the 67th minute.
-Rotariu scored his first goal for the full side on 27 March 2018, coming on as a 53rd-minute substitute for Alexandru Mitriță and netting the only goal in the friendly against Sweden.
+Rotariu was called up by manager Christoph Daum to the Romania national team squad to face Montenegro in September 2016.
+He earned his first cap on 8 October that year, in a 5–0 2018 FIFA World Cup qualifier win over Armenia, in which he came on for Alexandru Chipciu in the 67th minute.

+Rotariu scored his first goal for the full side on 27 March 2018, coming on as a 53rd-minute substitute for Alexandru Mitriță and netting the only goal in a friendly against Sweden.

 Style of play

-Cristian Dulca, Rotariu's coach at the under-21 national team, said that ball control is the player's best quality, and that he advances well while looking for spaces.
+Rotariu's main position is that of a winger, preferably on the right flank, but he can also be deployed as a supporting or a lone striker.
+Cristian Dulca, his coach at the Romania under-21 national team, stated that his best quality is ball control, and that he advances well while looking for spaces between lines.

 Personal life

 Rotariu's father Ilie was a footballer who totalled two games in the Romanian top tier, and has an identical twin named Iosif.
-The latter also played for Politehnica Timișoara and the Romania national team among others.
+The latter also played for Politehnica Timișoara and the Romania national team, among others.